wp-plugins/add-to-any/README.txt

 * PHP4 legacy and compatibility fixes

 == Upgrade Notice ==

+= 1.4 =
+AddToAny share counters are now available for supported standalone buttons!
+For Facebook, Twitter, Pinterest, Reddit and Linkedin, click the down arrow and toggle the "Show count" checkbox.

 = 1.3.1 =
 Floating share buttons are now responsive by default, ready for mobile & tablets.
 You can toggle responsiveness and set responsive breakpoints in the "Floating" tab of Settings > AddToAny.